pantheon-systems/documentation/source/docs/articles/sites/errors-and-server-responses.md

 ### Unexpected Timeouts

 There's no accounting for buggy code.
-We've seen bugs ranging from Drupal running cron on every page-load, to the advanced\_help spidering the entire code tree looking for help files cause sufficiently slow page load times to trigger timeouts.
+We've seen bugs ranging from Drupal running cron on every page-load, to the Drupal module `advanced_help` spidering the entire code tree looking for help files cause sufficiently slow page load times to trigger timeouts.

 If you are seeing timeouts in unexpected places, debugging with New Relic or looking at your php slow logs can be informative.